wp-plugins/facebook-publish/readme.txt

 == Screenshots ==
 1. Settings page 1.
 Here you to insert and save the facebook API and secret key.
 2. General settings page.
-You can control auto publishing for different posts type, categories and other settings
+You can control auto publishing for different posts type,change message to be posted, facebook pages and other settings
+3. The post particular settings.
+4. Schedule option
-3. The result
+5. The result

 == Changelog ==